LuCEresearchlab/python-react-tagging-standalone/README.md

 docker-compose down
 ```

-In case there are issues try to run
+In case there are issues due to dependencies try to rebuild the containers (will wipe tagged data) with
 ```
-docker-compose up --build
+docker-compose up --build  # rebuil
 ```
-to rebuild the containers